immutable/ts-immutable-sdk/packages/checkout/README.md

 cd sdk-sample-app
 yarn start
 ```

 Note: SDK sample app does not require mode settings.

-Now when you make changes in the SDK the parcel watcher will trigger a rebuild of the SDK and since the sample app is also being watched and one of it's dependencies has changed, it will also recompile and the change will automatically be pulled through.
+Now when you make changes in the SDK, Rollup will trigger a rebuild of the SDK and since the sample app is also being watched and one of it's dependencies has changed, it will also recompile and the change will automatically be pulled through.

 The best way to work on the SDK is to run the sample app and the sdk, then create buttons for the endpoint you're developing and use them to trigger SDK calls.